dome9/Python_API_SDK/implementation/runSyncAssessment.md

 # Unsupported entities by this script
 These entities, with a fetch time greater than 20 minutes are not covered by this script (meaning the script is not waiting / checking the status of these entities)

+- S3Bucket (SyncNow supported, Yet reasoning about update time will be added soon)
 - AzureApplicationGateway
 - AzureSqlServer
 - AzureStorage